Stanley Headwall Rock Climbing

-Browse More Classics in Stanley Headwall
+Browse More Rock Climbing Classics in Stanley Headwall

-Nemesis WI6 Ice, Alpine, 4 pitches, 525 feet, Grade V
+WI6 Ice, Alpine, 4 pitches, 525'

-French Reality 5.8 WI6 Trad, Ice, Alpine, 4 pitches, 150 feet, Grade IV
+WI6 Trad, Ice, Alpine, 4 pitches, 500'

 Featured Route For Stanley Headwall

-Nemesis WI6 International : Canada : ... : Stanley Headwall
+: ... : Stanley Headwall

 Undoubtedly the best-known and most popular of the Stanley Headwall routes, Nemesis satisfies!
-Climb two pitches of variable and sometimes rotten grade 4 ice to a big ledge at 2/3rds height.
-The crux 3rd pitch involves steep, sustained climbing on typically good ice.
-A final short pitch leads to the top.
+Climb variable and sometimes rotten grade 4 ice to a big ledge about half-way up.
+The second pitch is harder and involves sections of steep, sustained climbing, usually on good ice.
+With 70m ropes, the route can be done in two pitches and 2 rappels.
 Beware of avalanch hazard on the approach slope leading to the climb, and from huge, invisible slopes above the route....[more]
 Browse More Classics in International